kubernetes-sigs/gateway-api/site-src/blog/2023/0829-welcome-mesh.md

 Gateway API has been investing heavily in conformance tests across all features it supports, and mesh is no exception.
-One of the challenges that the GAMMA initiative ran into is that these tests strongly tied to the idea that a given implementation provides an ingress controller.
+One of the challenges that the GAMMA initiative ran into is that many of these tests were strongly tied to the idea that a given implementation provides an ingress controller.
 Many service meshes don't, and requiring a GAMMA-conformant mesh to also implement an ingress controller seemed impractical at best.
 This resulted in work restarting on Gateway API _conformance profiles_, as discussed in [GEP-1709].

 The basic idea of conformance profiles is that we can define subsets of the Gateway API, and allow implementations to choose (and document) which subsets they conform to.
-GAMMA is adding a new profile, named `Mesh`, which checks only the mesh functionality as defined by GAMMA.
+GAMMA is adding a new profile, named `Mesh` and described in [GEP-1686], which checks only the mesh functionality as defined by GAMMA.
 At this point, Kuma 2.3+, Linkerd 2.14+, and Istio 1.16+ are all conformant with the `Mesh` profile.

 ## What else is in Gateway API v0.8.0?